Product details

 This book is about the devastating Great Chicago Fire that ravaged the city.
 From the intro: "The terrible conflagration in Chicago will long be remembered as one of the most prominent events of the nineteenth century.
 In the evening of Sunday, October 8, 1871, a stable took fire, and within twenty-four hours thereafter the flames had swept over an area of more than twenty-one hundred acres, destroying nearly three hundred human lives, reducing seventeen thousand five hundred buildings to ashes, rendering one hundred thousand persons homeless, and sweeping out of existence two hundred million dollars' worth of property.
 Without a peer in her almost magical growth to what seemed to be an enduring prosperity, the city of Chicago experienced a catastrophe almost equally without a parallel in history, and the sad event awakened into active sympathy the whole civilized world.
 Such intense anxiety to catch every item of intelligence about the great conflagration, such a spontaneous outburst of liberality in aiding the sufferers, has never before been exhibited, except in times of national disaster.
 And, indeed, the calamity was universally recognized as affecting every one, not only in the United States, but in other countries.
 As the greatest primary market for produce on the face of the globe, Chicago had long been regarded as the cornucopia of modern civilization, while the energy and enterprise of her citizens had made her an object of envy to many other cities, and the wonder of the world.
 Her fame had spread far and near, and not even Solomon, in all his glory, ever excited so much admiration among those who went to see and found that the half had not been told them.
 The present volume is intended to supply the wide-spread popular desire to obtain full and accurate information, in permanent form, about Chicago in her prosperity and affliction.
 It contains a concise resume of her previous history; a statement of her condition just before the fire; a graphic account of the great conflagration; a carefully revised summary of losses of life and property; a description of the aspect of the city after the sad event; a history of the exertions made to aid the sufferers; with a review of the subsequent efforts made to rebuild the city ‘mid the ashes of its former greatness."

-Paperback – January 1, 1993
+Paperback – Illustrated, February 1, 2016

-by Jeff Forester (Author)
+by Daniel Brown (Author)

 by Damian Asher (Author), Omar Mouallem

 An action-packed, on-the-ground memoir of the Fort McMurray wildfire and the courage, resilience, and sacrifice of the firefighters who saved the city.
 In May 2016, what began as a remote forest fire quickly became a nightmare for the ninety thousand residents of Fort McMurray.
 A perfect combination of weather, geography and circumstance created a raging wildfire that devoured everything in its path.
 Winds drove the flames towards the town, forcing the entire population to evacuate.
 As the fire swept through neighbourhoods, it fell to the men and women of the fire department to protect the city.
 Born and raised in Fort McMurray, Damian Asher was a fifteen-year veteran and captain in the city’s fire department.
 Day after day, Damian and his crew remained on the front lines of the burning city.
 As embers rained down around them, they barely slept, pushing their minds and bodies to the brink as they struggled to contain the fire.
 As he led his crew through the smoke and the flames, Damian had little time to worry about whether the house he had built for his family was still standing.
 With media unable to get into the locked-down city, the world watched in hope and fear, wondering what was happening on the fiery streets.
 Finally, after weeks of battling the wildfire, the firefighters managed to regain control.
 When the smoke cleared, much of the city had been destroyed.
 Would things ever be the same?
 How would the city reunite?
-What would it take to rebuild life in Fort McMurray?Paperback – July 17, 2014
+What would it take to rebuild life in Fort McMurray?Hardcover – January 1, 2006

-by Joyce Butler (Author)
+by Paul Collins (Author)

 There are no reviews yet.